MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup.md

     ![Illustrates a static IP host configuration.](.\media\setup\host-configuration-static.png)

    (Optional) Configure proxy settings as required for the Azure Kubernetes Service host.
 These settings are dependant on the proxy settings that are provisioned on the Azure Stack HCI host machine.
-You can define the proxy setting either with credentials or with a certificate.
 Make sure you also provision the list of IP addresses that needs to bypass the proxy.
 When complete, select **Next: Review + Create**.

     ![Illustrates the proxy settings for the AKS host configuration.](.\media\setup\host-configuration-proxy.png)